GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ![image](https://user-images.githubusercontent.com/72948843/204877848-a28dfe64-d737-4025-be1c-d2ace64d913c.png)

-with that now set, run the push to Heroku again and it will start to build.
+With that now set, run the push to Heroku again and it will start to build.

 ![image](https://user-images.githubusercontent.com/72948843/204880735-bda666ab-c898-41e5-b1b9-23145c52c656.png)